Minimal Regular graphs with every edge in a triangle: Abstract

 \section{Abstract}

 Considering regular graphs with every edge in a triangle we prove lower bounds for the number of triangles in such graphs.
-For $r$-regular graphs with $r\leq 5$ we exhibit families of graphs with exactly that number of triangles and then classify all such graphs using line graphs and even cycle decompositions.
+For $r$-regular graphs with $r\leq 5$ we exhibit families of graphs with exactly that number of triangles and then classify all such graphs using line graphs and even-cycle decompositions.
 Examples of ways to create such $r$-regular graphs with $r\geq 6$ are also given.
-In the 5-regular case, these minimal graphs are proven to be the only regular graphs with every edge in a triangle which cannot have an edge removed and still have every edge in a triangle. \keywords{regular, graph, triangle, minimal, bounds} \subclass{05C75, 05C35}
+In the 5-regular case, these minimal graphs are proven to be the only regular graphs with every edge in a triangle that cannot have an edge removed and still have every edge in a triangle.